Yrrrrrf/logic_tracer/resources/log/regex.md

 # Regex Explanation

-## Terms matching
+## Compounds matching

-This regular expression **handles all possible TERMS in the expression**.
+This regular expression **handles all possible CompoundS in the expression**.
 It consists of several parts, each designed to capture a specific element of the expression.
 ```rust
 "(!|-)?(\d+(\.\d+)?)?[a-zA-Z](\_\d+)?"
 ```